Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Data

-The APOGEE Stellar Parameter and Chemical Abundances Pipeline \citep[ASPCAP;][]{garcia_perez_2016} provides estimates of stellar parameters and chemical abundances for these combined spectra.
+ASPCAP \citep[][]{garcia_perez_2016} provides estimates of stellar parameters and chemical abundances for these combined spectra.
 The pipeline follows a two-step process.
 First, it computes a grid of synthetic spectra using custom linelists \citep{shetrone_2015} and finds the best-fitting spectrum for each combined APOGEE spectrum using \texttt{FERRE} \citep{allende_2006}. \texttt{FERRE} is capable of interpolating the spectral grid, and uses a $\chi^2$ minimization approach for fitting.
-Note that both the synthetic and combined APOGEE spectra are pseudo continuum-normalized before making any comparison.
-The best-fits result in estimates of atmospheric parameters: $T_{\mathrm{eff}}$, $\log g$, $\mathrm{vmicro}$, $\mathrm{vmacro}$, $\mathrm{vsini}$, and $[\mathrm{M/H}]$, $[\alpha\mathrm{/M}]$, $[\mathrm{C/M}]$, and $[\mathrm{N/M}]$ abundances.
+Note that both the synthetic and combined APOGEE spectra are pseudo-continuum-normalized before making any comparison.
+The best fits result in estimates of atmospheric parameters: $T_{\mathrm{eff}}$, $\log g$, $\mathrm{vmicro}$, $\mathrm{vmacro}$, $\mathrm{vsini}$, and $[\mathrm{M/H}]$, $[\alpha\mathrm{/M}]$, $[\mathrm{C/M}]$, and $[\mathrm{N/M}]$ abundances.
 Second, the pipeline derives elemental abundances by tuning the fit around spectral windows of individual elements.
 The stellar parameter and abundance estimates are available in the \texttt{FPARAM} and \texttt{FELEM} arrays respectively.
 ASPCAP also calibrates these raw estimates to provide the final estimates.
 It is important to note that abundances are internally calibrated to ensure that clusters are chemically homogeneous.